 London is by far one of the most iconic cities in the world.
-From the hustle and bustle of Piccadilly Circus and Oxford Street to the black cabs and red buses lining every street in sight, it’s just as crazy and beautiful as you’ve seen it in the movies.
+From the hustle and bustle of Piccadilly Circus and Oxford Street to the black cabs and red buses lining every street insight, it’s just as crazy and just as beautiful as you’ve seen it in the movies.

 London is often the starting point for many international travellers heading over for the ultimate European adventure, due to it’s connectivity to the rest of the world via planes, trains, Eurostar and car.
 It’s an epic hub and the perfect gateway to exploring Europe.
 Even if big cities aren’t your thing, you have to experience London at least once, even just for a day!

 After making the short trip from Dublin to England’s capital, Robyn got the opportunity to throw herself into everything London has to offer and fell in love.

 Other travel guides and blog post that you may enjoy:

 - The best things to do in London when it rains